pman06/Assessment_Repo/README.md

 ## ✅ Next Steps

-- Deploy your app and database using `kubectl apply -f ./k8s`
+- Deploy app and database using `kubectl apply -f ./k8s -R`
+- Deploy prometheus, alertmanager and grafana and database using `kubectl apply -f ./monitoring -R`
 - Expose services with Ingress resources
 - Use Grafana dashboards to monitor app and database metrics